vorobalek/autobackend/README.md

 ### Response Container and Endpoints

-The current and only API version is v1.
-API v1 supports JSON and uses the following response container format:
+The current API version is v1.
+API v1 uses JSON and follows the following response container format:

 ```
 {